kamuttini/IrrigationApp/README.md

 - Control multiples gardens per account and create different watering areas

-- For each area you can choose between 3 irrigation types:
+- For each area you can choose between 3 watering methods:
   - **manual**

     irrigation starts by activating a timer for selected time